1. Introduction

 5. When to use?

-- Use switch-case when you have a variable that can equal a large set of known values and you want to execute different logic depending on which value it equals.
+Use the switch case when you have a variable that can equal a large set of known values and want to execute different logic depending on which value it equals.

-- Use if-else when you have to evaluate more complex conditions or when dealing with ranges of values that can't be easily handled by switch-case.
+Use if-else when evaluating more complex conditions or when dealing with ranges of values that cannot be easily handled by switch-case.

 Comments